AlexeyGordiychenko/scp_cicd/README.md

 + In case of an error, fail the pipeline

-As a result, you should have applications from the *C2_SimpleBashUtils* (s21_cat and s21_grep) project ready to run on the second virtual machine.
+As a result, you should have applications from the *C2_SimpleBashUtils* (scp_cat and scp_grep) project ready to run on the second virtual machine.

 ### Part 6.
 Bonus.
 Notifications